 English bulldogs will sometimes lick excessively due to a behavioral issue like boredom, anxiety, or stress or because of a medical one.
-An English bulldog, like all dogs, uses its tongue for a variety of functions, including tasting, panting to lower body temperature, examining new objects, animals or people and expressing affection.
+An English bulldog, like all dogs, uses its tongue for a variety of functions, including tasting, panting to lower body temperature, examining new objects, animals, or people, and expressing affection.
 Some dog owners are more tolerant of their dogs' licking whereas other owners are driven crazy by those long, floppy tongues.
 Excessive licking in an English bulldog can be a sign of a problem, or it can be normal dog behavior.

-Generally, the amount of licking that qualifies as excessive depends on the dog's owner.
 Some people love getting their hands or faces lapped at by dogs because it is understood to be an affectionate gesture.
-Other people find it very irritating or embarrassing.
-It is unreasonable to expect a dog never to lick, but it is also cause for concern if a dog spends a large portion of time licking everything in sight.
+Other people find licking very irritating or embarrassing.
+It is unreasonable to expect a dog never to lick, but it is also a cause for concern if a dog spends a large portion of time licking everything in sight.

 English bulldogs are prone to their own particular set of maladies.
-These include (but are not limited to) allergies, bloat, hip dysplasia and cleft palate.
-These problems, along with others, may be the cause of excessive licking.
-For example, gastric dilation and volvulus syndrome (more commonly known as dog bloat) is a life-threatening canine illness that requires veterinary attention -- food, air or fluid gets trapped in the stomach, which twists and cuts off blood to organs.
-Dog bloat is always life-threatening, and symptoms include attempts to vomit, strange behavior and licking.
+These include (but are not limited to) allergies, bloat, hip dysplasia, and cleft palate.
+These health conditions, along with others, may be the cause of excessive licking.
+For example, gastric dilation and volvulus syndrome (more commonly known as dog bloat) is a life-threatening canine illness that requires veterinary attention — food, air, or fluid gets trapped in the stomach, which then twists and cuts off blood to organs.
+Dog bloat is always life-threatening, and symptoms include attempts to vomit, rapid breath, excessive drooling, and licking.

 Many English bulldogs express anxiety through obsessive-compulsive, or "stereotypical," behaviors.
-A dog that is not getting enough attention or exercise will often become anxious, as will a dog stressed by a change in its environment (like a new puppy) or one that is not feeling well.
+A dog that is not getting enough attention or exercise will often become anxious or bored, as will a dog stressed by a change in its environment (like a new puppy) or one that is not feeling well.
 For example, a deaf dog might be anxious because it can't hear people approaching and might respond to this stress by doing repetitive things, such as walking in circles or licking the couch incessantly.
 Dogs that aren't getting enough mental or physical stimulation can start licking out of boredom or anxiety, so make sure your dog is getting plenty of playtime and exercise.